 Access the template with a web browser, choose File > Make a Copy… to create your own editable copy of the file, then enter the information that is specific to your thesis.
 Append this to your uploaded submission.

 How to Submit Your Thesis

-Thesis submission to your adviser or capstone course instructor for evaluation and grading is separate and determined by the faculty member.
+Thesis submission to your advisor or thesis-equivalent course instructor for evaluation and grading is separate and determined by the faculty member.
 These instructions pertain to thesis submission to the University Honors Program.